1 - Telemetry Monitoring

 If for some reason a Local Collector VM is lost due to corruption or damage, such as in the case of a major disk storage failure, you may need to replace your Collector.
 If this happens, you will need to delete the old Collector in the Samurai MDR portal, discard your old Collector VM image and then create a new Collector using the process described to Install a Collector.

-3.2 - Samurai Cloud Native Collector
+3.2 - Samurai Cloud Collector

-Create Cloud Native Collector
+Create Cloud Collector

 2. Select Create Collector